gmurayama/monadic-response-handler/README.md

 ## Getting started

-The namespace `MonadicResponseHandler` contains the `Resolved` class that handles two structs, `Ok` and `Err`, each one represeting a possible state that a `Resolved` could have.
+The namespace `MonadicResponseHandler` contains the `Resolved` class that handles two structs, `Ok` and `Err`, each one representing a possible state that a `Resolved` could have.
 Mandatorily, it must be provided a callback function for both responses.

 ```C#
 Resolved resolved = Resolved.Ok("Message in a bottle");